 Wouldn’t it be great if schools could have their cake and eat it too?
 Just think if all fundraiser products that were good for the environment also made groups lots of money.
 One could easily conclude that these 2 goals wouldn’t have to be mutually exclusive.

 After all, how can we not be motivated to support groups that are attempting to sell products that are good for us from a nutritional standpoint, as well as the environment?
 Further, shouldn’t we be obligated to buy these items just because they offer these benefits?

 This makes even more sense because more and more groups are looking for unique high school fundraising ideas in a crowded marketplace.
 There are so many me-too products out there, and let’s face it, competition is fierce.
 Groups are trying to stand out from the masses so they can offer unique and viable options.
 This makes them more appealing to buyers.

 On the other hand, there’s a reason why are so many groups are selling the me-too products.
 Is it because buyers respond to them?
 Absolutely.
 Yet, familiarity often breeds complacency.
 People don’t really like change unless they have a compelling reason to look elsewhere.
 And as long as they feel that something is working, they’re probably going to stay put.

 Fundraisers that claim to be environmentally friendly are definitely a bonus; however that doesn’t mean that this added benefit translates into more sales.
-In fact, historically we’ve observed that they’ve failed to yield the results of more traditional fundraisers such as candy bars, popcorn and cookie dough.
+In fact, historically we’ve observed that they’ve failed to yield the results of more traditional fundraisers such as a candy bar fundraiser or popcorn fundraiser.